Skip to main content

 Analyst Summary

-Both Pagaya and Thought Machine compete directly in the AI Finance space, making this a head-to-head matchup within the same market segment.
+Within AI Finance, Pagaya and Thought Machine rank among the most closely watched rivals.
 Pagaya operates an AI financial underwriting network that processes consumer loan applications on behalf of lenders, using machine learning models that evaluate creditworthiness across a broader set of data signals than traditional credit bureau scores, enabling lenders to approve more applicants while maintaining or improving default rates.
 Thought Machine builds Vault, a cloud-native core banking platform that uses a smart contract programming language to define financial products as configurable code rather than hardcoded legacy software.

 Metrics Comparison